apakbin94/BoXHED2.0/README.md

 jupyter notebook
 ```

-Now open the demo.ipynb file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.
+Now open the tutorial.ipynb file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.